-The CMI have released the 2022 version of their model and so we intend to further update our mortality assumptions to use the 2022 core model as standard for all employers.
-This represents a change from the last accounting date when either the 2020 or 2021 version of the model was used for most employers.
-The latest version of the core model places no weight on the exceptional mortality experienced during 2020 and 2021 as a result of the Covid pandemic, but places some reliance on mortality data that has been observed during 2022.
-Specifically, a weighting of 25% is applied to mortality in 2022.
-The impact of updating the model is expected to be a slight reduction in life expectancies for all employers, largely reflecting the heavier than average mortality that was experienced during 2022.
+The CMI have released the 2023 version of their model and so we intend to further update our mortality assumptions to use the 2023 core model as standard for all employers.
+This represents a change from the last accounting date when the 2022 version of the model was used for most employers.
+The latest version of the core model places no weight on the exceptional mortality experienced during 2020 and 2021 as a result of the Covid pandemic, but places some reliance on mortality data that has been observed since.
+Specifically, a weighting of 15% is applied to mortality in the 2022 and 2023 years' data.
+The impact of updating the model is expected to be a slight reduction in life expectancies for all employers, largely reflecting the heavier than average mortality that was experienced during 2022 and 2023.